Discipleship Ministries Grants

 Grants for Ministries with Young People

 Young People’s Ministries recognizes that young people have incredible dreams for the world that are realized in the way young people live out their ministries.
 However, sometimes these dreams are more difficult to make a reality because funding is limited.
 The purpose of these grants is to fund dynamic, creative, innovative approaches to ministries for, with, and by young people that can serve as model programs for other organizations throughout the connection.
 The grants are available to local churches, affiliated organizations, campus ministries, districts, annual conferences, provisional conferences, jurisdictional conferences, and central conferences of The United Methodist Church.
+Grants for Ministries with Young People applications are due each JULY 1 for funding to begin the following year.

 Global Youth Service Fund